-The comparison of data between HMRC and pension schemes encompasses the entire contracting out period, 6 April 1978 to 5 April 2016, and the exercise is known as the Guaranteed Minimum Pension Reconciliation.
+The comparison of data between HMRC and pension schemes, known as the Guaranteed Minimum Pension (GMP) Reconciliation, encompassed the entire contracting out period, 6 April 1978 to 5 April 2016.

-The Guaranteed Minimum Pension Reconciliation allows schemes to confirm that data held on their scheme records (including Guaranteed Minimum Pension amounts and scheme member start and end dates) agrees with the data held by the National Insurance Contribution Office.
-HMRC will issue up to date reconciled member data on completion of the reconciliation.
+The GMP Reconciliation allowed schemes to confirm that data held on their scheme records (including GMP amounts and scheme member start and end dates) agreed with the data held by the National Insurance Contribution Office.
+HMRC issued up to date reconciled member data on completion of the reconciliation.

-GMP overpayments arising from a scheme’s reconciliation exercise
+GMP corrections arising from NHS and Teachers’ scheme’s reconciliation exercise

-There may also be a small number of cases where the incorrect GMP data has led to an underpayment of pension.
-In these cases the affected pension will be corrected going forward with any arrears being paid to the pensioner.
+In a small number of cases the incorrect GMP led to an underpayment of pension.

 Guaranteed minimum pension Q&A

 A GMP is the minimum pension which an occupational pension scheme must provide.
 It applies to schemes which contracted-out of the State Earnings Related Pension Scheme from 1978 and entitlement accrued up to 1997.
 Contracted out employment ceased in April 2016 with the introduction of the new State Pension.
-All public service schemes, for example NHS, Teachers and Local Government, were contracted out.
+All public service schemes, for example NHS, Teachers, Police, Firefighters and Local Government, were contracted out.

 Does every pensioner have a GMP?